hsqmlzno1/HATN/README.md

 # Tips for Amazon small setting
 1. It would be better to use smaller batch size like bs=20.
 2. Removing hierarchical position embeddings, which are data-driven.
-3. Use some regurizations like dropout to avoid overfitting.
+3. Using some regurizations like dropout to avoid overfitting.

 # Running